wsshaw/pragma-web/README.md

 `templates/single_page.html` template for a single HTML page of the site

 ## Styling the pragma-web output
 You may want to change the default appearance of the site, which has minimal styling. pragma-web will generate HTML that includes the following CSS classes.
+The design is responsive by default.

 **Core Layout:**
   - `.main_body` - Container for the main content area